breatheco-de/projects/p/javascript/junior/meetup-clone-react/README.md

 };
 ```

-In order to have access to the global data from your store in one of your components, you must import the context consumer.
+In order to have access to the global data from your store in one of your components, you must import the Context Consumer.
 See the example below.

 ```jsx